Nann3q/Posh-Photo-Utils/readme.md

 -------------------------------------------------------------------------------------------------------------------------------

-The motivation behind this script, derives from the way the photographer preforms her initial filtering after taking numerous photograps:
+The motivation behind this script, derives from the way the photographer preforms her initial filtering after taking numerous photographs:

 Each photograph taken is saved (originally to the Camera's SD Card, later on - to local disk for processing) in both it's full sized "RAW" file (.CR2), and a compressed .JPG File.